siouan/frontend-gradle-plugin/examples/multi-projects-war-application/README.md

 are publicly accessible.
 Finally, enter `gradlew build` on a command line to build the WAR artifact in the backend project.

-If you plan to build a [Spring Boot][spring-boot] application, the WAR artifact may be replaced by a bootable WAR artifact with the [Gradle Spring Boot plugin][gradle-spring-boot-plugin] instead of the [Gradle WAR plugin][gradle-war-plugin].
+If you plan to build a [Spring Boot][spring-boot] application, the WAR artifact may be replaced with a bootable WAR artifact with the [Gradle Spring Boot plugin][gradle-spring-boot-plugin] instead of the [Gradle WAR plugin][gradle-war-plugin].
 To do so, modify the [`build.gradle`](backend/build.gradle) file: